parent coaching in sports

 Oliver from Badmintonspeak asked:

-You know, if the child is overweight then you need to have that tough conversation.
-But is that tough conversation going to be better coming from the parent or a coach or someone else that you bring into the picture?
+You know, if the child is overweight, then you need to have that tough conversation.
+But is that tough conversation going to be better coming from the parent, a coach or someone else that you bring into the picture?

 Sportspsychologist Muhammed Dean replied: